-- 1. Upon dismissal for reasons of reduction in force, an employee shall receive a cash severance allowance equal to one (1) week's pay for every year of continuous service with the Casper Star Tribune or Lee Enterprises up to sixteen (16) weeks.
+- 1. Upon dismissal for reasons of reduction in force, an employee shall receive a cash severance allowance equal to one (1) week's pay for every year of continuous service with the Casper Star Tribune or Lee Enterprises up to twenty-six (26) weeks.
 In no case shall severance be less than four (4) weeks' pay.
 Severance pay is to be computed at the rate at the time of layoff and shall be paid as a lump sum at the time of termination.
 Severance shall be subject to signing a release of liability against the company. - 2.
 Upon dismissal for reasons of reduction in force, an employee shall be paid any remaining earned and unused PTO.
 Earned and unused PTO shall also be paid to the estate of an employee in the event of that employee's death. - 3.
-Any employee with years of service above the 16 week who is dismissed to reduce the force during the term of this agreement will be eligible for severance up to a maximum of 26 weeks, based on one weeks' pay for every year of continuous service with the Employer.
+If Lee Enterprises sells the Casper Star Tribune as an asset sale, allowing the purchaser to require employees to apply to continue employment, and allowing the purchaser to set aside the contract, Lee Enterprises shall pay each bargaining unit employee eight (8) weeks of severance pay in addition to the severance pay provided above up to a maximum of 26 weeks.